mcgonagle/mcgonagle/README.md

  I come from a very military family and this has definitely shaped me.
 My family has fought and served in every war going back to the (revolutionary war)[https://twitter.com/mcgonagle/status/1041192434816962560].
 I didn't serve, primarily because I wasn't drafted.
 I do consider my 7 years working for the FAA as a contractor to be my service to the country.

  ## Professionality
+ Boston is a very reserved business culture.
+I went to a business focused school for undergraduate and graudate school, and the combination of growing up in Boston and coming up going to Bentley has shaped me.
+I am most comfortable being formal with customers.
+With that said, I do strive to create high quality relationships with my customers.
+I am proud to say I have become friends with several customers and see them socially outside of work.

 ## My values
 My values were heavily influenced by my experience growing up playing sports and participating in the Boy Scouts.
 I strive to be the very best teammate I can be, and to live by the Scout Law as an adult.